kriswallsmith/FacebookBundle/Resources/doc/2-integration-with-fosuserbundle.md

 Integration with FOSUserBundle
 ------------------------------

->If you still want to use the FOSUserBudle form login add the "chainprovider" configuration parameter to your security.yml
+If you still want to use the FOSUserBundle form login, add the "chainprovider" configuration parameter to your ```security.yml```:
->

 >      providers:
 >        chainprovider:
 >           chain: